-- Negotiating with insurance companies to obtain a proper wrongful death settlement; and
+- Negotiating with insurance companies to obtain a proper wrongful death settlement

-- Taking your wrongful death case to court if the insurance company refuses to pay sufficient compensation.
+- Take your wrongful death case to court if the insurance company refuses to pay sufficient compensation.

 Our dedicated wrongful death attorneys in Riverside will review and evaluate your potential claim at no charge to you.
 Contact Aitken * Aitken * Cohn today and put our knowledge, experience, and resources to work for you.